amcolash/gamefaqs-reader/README.md

 The easiest way to install is to use the installer script [install.sh](install.sh).
 Take a look if you are interested in what happens.

+To use the script, go into desktop mode on the steam deck and open a terminal.
+Then run the following command:

 ```bash
 curl -s https://raw.githubusercontent.com/amcolash/gamefaqs-reader/main/install.sh | bash
 ```

 After the installation completes, there should be a new launcher item called "GameFAQS Reader".
-You can then add that as a "non-steam game" for access in game mode.
+You can then add that as a "non-steam game" for access in game mode (big picture).

 ## Icons